-The University at Buffalo School of Nursing offers three undergraduate program that lead to a Bachelors of Science in Nursing.
+The University at Buffalo School of Nursing offers three undergraduate programs that lead to a Bachelors of Science in Nursing.
 Use the table below to determine which program fits you best.

 |High school student||Traditional |

 |Associates Degree in Nursing |

 Please visit our undergraduate Tuition, Financial Aid & Scholarships page for information.

 Please email firstname.lastname@example.org with questions.
 An academic advisor will respond to you within three business days.

 The School of Nursing offers a variety of ways prospective students can talk with an academic advisor.
 See our Visit Us page to choose an option that works best for you.